plotday/resupaflare/README.md

 After making local changes to the DB, run `pnpm gen-types`.
 This generates `packages/db/src/types.ts`, which should be checked in with the changes.

+### Generating a migration

+Migrations are applied by GitHub Actions.
+Generate a migration using `pnpm gen-migration MIGRATION_NAME` and include it with the relevant change.

 ## Updating Remix